 - Endnotes presenting explanatory or technical material should be used sparingly.
 Newspaper articles, interviews, and personal communications should be cited as endnotes.
 Notes should be indicated by consecutive numbers in the text and printed double-spaced on a page at the end of the text.

 - Titles and section heads should be clear and brief.
-Lengthy quotations (exceeding 40 words) should be displayed, indented double-spaced in the text.
+Lengthy quotations (exceeding 40 words) should be indented and double-spaced in the text.
 American spellings should be used.
-Indicate italic type by underlining.

 - Each table and figure should be printed on a separate sheet at the end.
 Their space in the text should be indicated by the words [Table X about here].
 Tables and figures should have short, descriptive titles.
 Source(s) should be typed below the tables.
 Column headings should clearly define the data presented.
 Camera-ready artwork for all figures must be supplied.